↳ The Creator

-From adjuncting, advising and then through her work as a program manager at a creative nonprofit advocating for access and opportunity for all, Melissa has worked with students at every level of their education journey.
-Currently located in Oregon, Melissa is excited to continue her work as 50CAN’s Development Manager, doing the behind-the-scenes work to help every student receive the high-quality education they deserve.
+From adjuncting, advising and then through her work as program manager at a creative nonprofit advocating for access and opportunity for all, Melissa has worked with students at every level of their education journey.
+Living in Washington state, Melissa is excited to continue her work as 50CAN’s Development Manager, doing the behind-the-scenes work to help ensure 50CAN’s teams have the support, resources and funding they need to build a better education system for our students.

 Why I love my job: